 Tramp-oil separators: In this wastewater treatment solution, contaminated fluid flows through a series of baffles and a porous media bed, where free and mechanically dispersed oils are separated from the fluid.
 The clarified fluid then flows over an effluent discharge wier back to the reservoir for reuse.
 The oils, inverted emulsions, and other waste materials are collected at the top of the separator and automatically discharged into a suitable receptacle.
 Using gravity flow and coalescence, these separators can reduce tramp oils to less than 1% in a single pass while using no consumable products.

 Vacuum filters: Capable of continuous operation, vacuum filtration systems can eliminate downtime.
-Virtually maintenance-free and delivering high-sludge-volume elimination, the systems will also deliver lower production costs.
+The systems will be maintain-free and deliver high-sludge-volume elimination and lower production costs.
 Disposable-media vacuum filters use a vacuum chamber to draw contaminated coolant through the disposable filter media.
 By applying the principle of optimal filtration through contaminant or sludge build-up, a filter cake forms on the media.
 These units are capable of flow rates as high as 2,000 gpm.
 EP

 Tim Hanna is Vice President of Business Development for PRAB, Kalamazoo, MI.